John M. MacKenzie

-John MacDonald MacKenzie (born 2 October 1943) is a British historian of imperialism who pioneered the study of popular and cultural imperialism, as well as aspects of environmental history.
+John MacDonald MacKenzie Dr h.c.
+(2 October 1943 - 18 September 2026) was a leading British historian of imperialism who pioneered the study of popular and cultural imperialism, as well as aspects of environmental history.
 He has also written about Scottish migration and the development of museums around the world.
-He is Emeritus Professor of imperial history at Lancaster University and founder of the Manchester University Press ‘Studies in Imperialism’ series (1984).
+He was Professor of imperial history at Lancaster University and founder of the Manchester University Press ‘Studies in Imperialism’ series (1984).

 Biography

-He is the son of Alexander MacKenzie and Hannah (née Whitby) and was schooled in Glasgow (Scotland) and Ndola (Zambia), before graduating from the University of Glasgow and completing his Ph.D (1969) at the University of British Columbia in Vancouver and in London.
-This cosmopolitan upbringing developed his interest in the history of the British Empire, a subject he has written about in Echoes of Empire and How Empire Shaped Us, and he has travelled extensively throughout its former territories.
+He was the son of Alexander MacKenzie and Hannah (née Whitby) and was schooled in Glasgow (Scotland) and Ndola (Zambia), before graduating from the University of Glasgow and completing his Ph.D (1969) at the University of British Columbia in Vancouver and in London.
+This cosmopolitan upbringing developed his interest in the history of the British Empire, a subject he has written about in Echoes of Empire and How Empire Shaped Us, and he travelled extensively throughout its former territories.
 At Lancaster University he became the first Dean of Arts and Humanities.
 Among his non-academic posts and responsibilities, he was also chairman of governors of two schools in Morecambe, Lancashire, and was a magistrate of the Lancaster petty sessions (1990-2000).
-He retired from Lancaster University in 2002 and now lives in Perthshire, Scotland.
+He retired from Lancaster University in 2002 and moved to Perthshire, Scotland.
+He died at his home there in 2026 suffering from pancreatic cancer.